Introduction to EJB Architecture

 Types of Enterprise Java Beans

-Enterprise Java Beans is of three types viz., Session beans, Entity beans, and Message-driven beans.
+Enterprise Java Beans are of three types: Session beans, Entity beans, and Message-driven beans.

 1. Session beans

-- Stateless beans: These beans don’t have to meet the status of the backend and are used to deploy stateless business logic.
-Stateless bean is a right fit for a mere data capturing scenario where back end status is not
+- Stateless beans: These beans are used to install stateless business logic and do not need to meet the backend status.
+Stateless Bean is suitable for a mere data-capturing scenario where backend status is not.

-- Stateful beans: Used in Scenarios in which the status of the back end should be maintained.
-For example applications like shipping, cart need to keep track of back end status as part of the application
+- Stateful beans: Used in scenarios when the back-end status must be preserved.
+For example, applications like shipping and carts need to keep track of the backend status as part of the Application.

-- Singleton beans: It refers to a class instantiated once and remains for the lifecycle for an application.
+- Singleton beans: It refers to a class instantiated once and remains for the Lifecycle of an application.

 2. Entity beans